- See more than 200 paintings, drawings and letters from Vincent van Gogh - it's the world's largest collection

 - Get a complete picture of the artist, by comparing Van Gogh's work to those by his contemporaries.
 Highlights from other artists on display here include Gauguin's Les Misérables, and Monet's Tulip Fields near The Hague

 - This is the second most popular attraction in Amsterdam.
-This Direct Access ticket lets you skip the often-lengthy line and walk straight into Van Gogh's world
+With our timed-entrance ticket, you save time and go straight into Van Gogh's world

 It's no surprise that Van Gogh saw and felt the natural world differently than us.
 Van Gogh Dreams blends storytelling with aesthetics, technology, and craft to make the inner workings of the artist's mind tangible to us.